 - Meet the GPA requirements based on academic class level, and

-- Meet the two-year GPA requirement of a 2.0 if attending for two years or longer (equivalent of six quarters or more), and
+- Meet the two-year GPA requirement of a 2.0 if attending for two years or longer (equivalent of four terms or more), and

 - Successfully earn the attempted number of units for his/her status, and